Response functions response-functions/std#

 use_batch_sampling : bool, optional, default False

-Group response functions per time periods and run them with the observation operator ‘batch_computation’ mode
+Group response functions by time period and run them via the obsoperator batch_computation mode instead of individual jobs.

 batch_sampling_size : int, optional